- Cairo, Egypt

 The city of the future is already a city of the present.
 It's all about the new and the newer, the big and the bigger, and trying to outdo itself and the competition.
 Hoping to become the great modern metropolis, it's now one of the world's main city destinations, home to the world's grandest hotels on a magnificent waterfront location.
 Visiting Dubai is getting a glimpse of the future.

 The UAE's capital also wants to become the major cultural capital of the Middle East.
-For that it's creating new homes for the Guggenheim and Louvre museums, and that alone will make it one of the world's must-go cities.
+For that, it created a new home for the Louvre Museum and is planning its own Guggenheim, and that alone will make it one of the world's must-go cities.
 Set in a series of islands, it's already an attractive destination, with sky-high architecture and one of the world's biggest mosques that may be visited by non-Muslims.

 It's one of the world's most surprising cities, combining a bit of New York, Rio, and Miami.
 Although it's unique for being a mostly Jewish city, it likes to see itself as a cosmopolitan place, always with the feeling of being on holiday.
 It buzzes for 24 hours, with impressive nightlife and seafront partying.
 The fine weather helps, as does a vibrant, young population.